peppelinux/django-jwtconnect-auth/README.md

 # Token Introspection

-The requestor must be authenticated (token involvedi n its http request headers).
+The requestor must be authenticated, a valid access token must bresent in its http request headers.
 Params supported: token, jti.

 Example: